vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-model.md

 enter a manual review state.
 Batch change will remain in limbo until a system administrator (ie. support or super user) either rejects it resulting in an immediate failure or approves it resulting in revalidation and submission for processing.
 -   Support for [notifications](../operator/config-api#additional-configuration-settings) when a batch change is rejected or implemented.
+-   Support for [scheduled changes](../operator/config-api#additional-configuration-settings) by setting a scheduled time field if scheduled changes are configured for your VinylDNS instance.

 A batch change consists of multiple single changes which can be a combination of [SingleAddChanges](#singleaddchange-attributes) and [SingleDeleteChanges](#singledeletechange-attributes).